Why is it Called Dup15q syndrome?

 Why is Dup15q called a “syndrome”?
 A syndrome is a term that refers to a disease or a disorder that has more than one identifying feature or symptom.

-Dup15q Syndrome is characterized by having an extra copy of a portion of chromosome 15 in the 11.2 – 13.1 region in combination with a number of symptoms that may include, hypotonia, epilepsy, cognitive delay, motor delays, autism, similar facial features.
+Dup15q Syndrome is characterized by having an extra copy of a portion of chromosome 15 in the 11.2 – 13.1 region in combination with a number of symptoms that may include, hypotonia, epilepsy, cognitive delay, motor delays, autism, and similar facial features.

 Over the years there have been many different names.
 Families receiving a diagnosis for their child 20 years ago may have been told that their child had “partial trisomy 15”, “satellite marker chromosome 15”, “duplicated material from chromosome 15”, “inverted duplication of chromosome 15″, or interstitial duplication of chromosome 15”.
 Even considering that chromosome 15q duplications come in many shapes and sizes – isodicentric duplications [idic(15)] or interstitial duplications [int dup(15)], with various copy numbers and areas of duplication – many of these names are just different ways of describing the same thing.
 And as one might expect, this proliferation of names has long been a source of confusion.